Can You Use Pool Chlorine in Your Spa? Safety & Chemistry

 Strong Chlorine Smell

 This indicates combined chlorine (chloramines), not excess free chlorine.
-Test for combined chlorine and breakpoint chlorinate by adding liquid chlorine to achieve 10x the combined chlorine reading.
-For example, if combined chlorine is 0.5 ppm, shock to 5 ppm above your current FC reading.
+Test for combined chlorine and breakpoint chlorinate by adding liquid chlorine equal to 10x the combined chlorine reading.
+For example, if combined chlorine is 0.5 ppm, add enough chlorine to raise levels by 5 ppm (10 × 0.5 ppm).

 pH Rises Constantly